 To say that e-commerce is big right now would be what you might call “a bit of an understatement,” and it’s only getting bigger and bigger.

 Retail e-commerce sales worldwide from 2014 to 2021.
 Source: Statista

 The number one online retail platform in the world right now is Shopify.
 Now, you may not have heard of it, but if you’ve ever bought anything online from a store other than Amazon or eBay, then it could well have been a Shopify store.

 Getting set up in Shopify is easy, and there are lots of tools and plugins to help you with everything from SEO to shopping carts.
 Now all you need is a product, which is where most people fail.

-You need to identify a niche that is popular but not saturated with online stores.
+You need to identify a niche that’s popular but not saturated with online stores.
 For example, if you want to sell pet products, then you might have more than a little competition.
-However, if you’re selling something unique like diamond encrusted cat collars, then you stand a chance as you’ll be the only one with the specific product.
+However, if you’re selling something unique like diamond-encrusted cat collars, then you stand a chance as you’ll be the only one with the specific product.